 It is always a pleasure to share my blog with fellow bloggers.
+When your marriage seems hopeless, what do you do?
 This week I am happy to be featuring fellow blogger Vanessa over at Christ Follower as a guest on this inaugural Testimony Tour series.
+Vanessa will be sharing her testimony on hopeless marriage restored.
 When Vanessa accepted my invitation to share her testimony with my readers, I was thrilled and I know you will be too.
 Vanessa is a Stay At Home Mom who has a passion to follow the Lord and has a goal to encourage and inspire fellow believers.

 Without further adieu, help me welcome Vanessa to the Rock Solid Faith Community!

 Hopeless Marriage Restored: Who Am I?